Home Heat Pump Guide

 Your heat pump should be serviced by an engineer who is:

-• MCS certified (ideally): While MCS certification is primarily for installations, an MCS-certified company will have the technical competence for servicing.
+• MCS certified (ideally): While MCS certification is primarily for installations, an MCS-certified company will have the technical competence for servicing

 Your original installer is often the best first choice for servicing.
 They know the system, the installation, and any quirks specific to your property.
-If your installer is no longer trading, contact the heat pump manufacturer for their list of approved service engineers in your area.

 What Happens If You Skip Annual Servicing?